ajmcf52/chitchat/dev_notes/diary.md

 Upcoming task will be to re-familiarize myself with test-driven development and related styles, in an effort to develop a general approach for myself in building out this project in a successful, time-efficient manner.

 ---

+## Yesterday's Progress

+### Sunday, July 24th 12:50PM PST

+Yesterday was a productive day!
+It was also our first day of writing code working on Chatter.
+Fun stuff.

+I spent the first 2ish hours developing the starting Window and Panel for the Chatter app GUI, simultaneously re-learning bits and pieces of GUI programming as I went along.
+Javanotes by David Eck has been a godsend during this, as well as StackOverflow (both of these will be godsends throughout the context of this entire project, let's be honest here).

+**Status**:

+Elements of WelcomePanel and MainWindow are more or less all included and laid out in a satisfactory way via BoxLayout.

+**To Do Next Here**:

+-   Input checking of the text that is passed through the alias submission TextField.
+-   Passing of the alias text off to another Thread-based entity that has yet to be determined.
+This entity is likely to be the newly instantiated _ChatUser_; we will see if can fit this within the context of clean design without making things to difficult for ourselves.

+I took a quick break to read a book, eat, go for a walk, then I was back at it for another hour and a half.

+During the 2nd burst, I started working on the Registry and its associated RequestHandler.
+After getting a base of network setup code done, I came across _my first significant conundrum_ so far.
+I will describe the problem here.

+The Registry class emulates that of a singleton.
+There is only one Registry.
+It contains static fields, such as _userCount_.

+**Registry.java** is a server program, thus it has defined within it a **main()** subroutine.
+In **main()**, it loops while accepting connections; upon accepting, the resultant socket is passed off to a _RequestHandler_, a class that extends _java.lang.Thread_; my conundrum was to figure out how to define the RequestHandler & Registry classes with respect to one another while keeping the compiler happy:

+-   If RH is defined within the Registry class (similar to how event handlers are often defined in their related containing class contexts), I would receive an error when trying to instantiate a new RequestHandler: \*\*"No enclosing instance of type Registry is accessible.
+Must qualify the allocation with an enclosing instance of type Registry."
+-   If RH is defined in a separate file, I end up with circular imports, which is typically indicative of poor code design.

+Given that circular imports are undesirable (which they are), then I figured that there must be a slight flaw in my approach to defining either the Registry or the RH classes.

+**Solution:**
+Define **RequestHandler.java** to be _static_.
+In doing so, the static nested class can be conveniently packaged along with outer class, resulting in great readability.
+In this case, only the outer class's static variables (which will be practically all of them) will be accessible to the inner static class.
+This approach also prioritizes encapsulation and eliminates the need to allocate heap or stack memory for instances of the RequestHandler class.
+[Reference Material here.](https://www.baeldung.com/java-static)

+I was pretty excited when I figured this out for myself.
+Walking around Walmart later after the fact, I realized that it is little wins like these (i.e., jumps in understanding) that really have been the fuel to my fire for programming in the past, a fire that I reluctantly admit has been dimmed for quite some time.
+No more though.
+That flame has been reignited, and it will continue to pick up flame and momentum as I move forward in developing Chatter and further projects! :D

+**Learning Moments**:

+-   Reflecting on my time yesterday, I probably spent, in each of my two development bursts, a solid 30 minutes of non-development time.
+I was either responding to messages, fuming over Amazon's delivery service, or pondering over other tasks unrelated to code development. **Moving forward**, I must come up with a stronger sense of focus, perhaps bolstered by a strategy or system, that really encourages **Pure Focus**, as doing so fully envelops the brain into pure bliss of _the Flow State_, where things come together naturally and beautifully.

+---